wmkimDev/IRef/README.md

 # IRef

-IRef is a Unity-specific library designed to simplify the handling of references to objects that implement certain interfaces, particularly within the Unity Editor's Inspector window.
+IRef is a Unity-specific library designed to simplify the handling of references to objects that implement certain interface, particularly within the Unity Editor's Inspector window.

 ## Features